m-sabonkudi/Multi-Vendor-Ethereum-Marketplace/README.md

 - Smart Contracts: Solidity (escrow, transaction lifecycle)
 - Deployment: Sepolia testnet

-> If you'd like a developer-focused README too, I can add smart contract docs, ABI snippets, and local setup commands.

 ---

 ## License & Contact

 - **License:** MIT
 - **Contact / Team:** mlawalskudi@gmail.com - https://linkedin.com/in/msabonkudi

----

-## Final notes

-Pyman aims to make vehicle buying and selling as simple as browsing a site — while adding the safety of blockchain escrow.
-If you want, I can:

-- Turn this into a developer README with contract ABI, tests, and local setup commands;
-- Polish the screenshots and add a demo GIF;
-- Generate a short marketing blurb for the repo description.

 ---